 Florida Trees and Shrubs

-In addition to more than 300 native tree species, there are also many more non-native trees, shrubs, vines, and herbs that have escaped from cultivation and now florish in the sub-tropical Florida climate.
+In addition to more than 300 native tree species, there are also many non-native trees, shrubs, vines, and herbs that have escaped from cultivation and now flourish in the sub-tropical Florida climate.

 A tree is defined as a single stemmed, woody plant with a distinct canopy or crown having a mature height of 15 feet or more.